Mission Co-worker Relationships

 Mission Co-worker Visits

 Each Global Ministries mission co-worker serves with an international partner and then returns to serve in the US and Canada at the end of his/her term of service.
-During home assignment, mission co-workers are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
+Mission co-workers are scheduled for four months of interpretation during home assignments in specific UCC Conferences and Disciples Regions.
 Usually, these visits are scheduled 3-6 months in advance.
 Please be in touch about your congregation’s interest in hosting a mission co-worker.
 Should a congregation plan a special mission event, the Mission Personnel Office will try to provide a current or former Global Ministries mission co-worker or volunteer as a mission speaker.

-If you are a member of a congregation interested in a mission co-worker visit while a mission co-worker is in your UCC Conference/Disciples Region please contact Lorna Hernandez.
+If you are a member of a congregation interested in a mission co-worker visit while a mission co-worker is in your UCC Conference/Disciples Region, please get in touch with James Semmelroth Darnell at email@example.com

 - Find a Mission Co-Worker Visit